This is how to make colored epoxy wood filler. In this post, I’ll show you how to add color to epoxy and use it as an effective wood filler. Enjoy.

 If you’ve never done this type of a fill before, I recommend that you purchase some epoxy online, and also grab some pigments.
 Once they get home, head out into the shop and start mixing some colors.

 From there, you can use a hammer to create some holes that need to be filled on a scrap piece of wood, and you can test fill with your epoxy.
 Once it’s fully cured, sand the fills level, and see how well you did.
 I’m sure you’ll enjoy the process.

-If you have any questions about tinting epoxy and using it for wood filler, please post a question and I’ll be happy to answer it.
+If you have any questions about tinting epoxy and using it for wood filler, Contact Me and I’ll be happy to answer it.
 Happy building.

 - More than 20 Years Woodworking Experience